gozer/aws-autoscaling-vertica/CopyLocalClusterToNewAwsCluster.md

 Install the [HP Vertica AWS Auto Scaling](https://community.dev.hp.com/t5/Vertica-Blog/Automatic-Vertica-Scaling-and-Node-Replacement-on-AWS/ba-p/230468) open source package on one of your existing cluster nodes.

 Set up the config file as instructed in the directions, to specify your credentials, region, subnet, etc.
 Be sure to:
-1. set `autoscaling_group_name` variable to specify a unique name for your new cluster
+1. set `autoscaling_group_name` variable to specify a *unique* name for your new cluster
 2. set the `desired` cluster size to match the node count of your existing cluster
 3. set `datbase_name` and `password` to match your source database
-4. ensure your subnet Network ACLs (if applicable), and your VPC and EC2 instance security groups are all set up to allow SSH (port 22), vsql (port 5433) and rsync (port 50000) traffic between your source and destination cluster nodes.
+4. ensure your subnet Network ACLs (if applicable), and your VPC and EC2 instance security groups are all set up to allow the following protocols between your source cluster and the new target cluster:
+  - SSH (port 22)
+  - vsql (port 5433)
+  - rsync (port 50000)

-Once you have the config file set up the way you want it, you can create your new cluster by running the following commands as described in the (README.md)[https://github.com/vertica/aws-autoscaling-vertica/blob/master/README.md]:
+Once you have the configuration file set up the way you want it, you can create your new cluster by running the following commands as described in the (README.md)[https://github.com/vertica/aws-autoscaling-vertica/blob/master/README.md]:
 ```
 ./setup_autoscaling.sh
 ./bootstrap.sh